jaslo/librarian/README.md

 # librarian
-a browser based file library system for tracking downloads
+a browser based file library system for tracking downloads on a per user basis also allows for "library" entries with no file associate, just document name (and optional number)